veldhaenchen/flathunt/README.md

 to get list of messages the Bot has received.
 You will see your Chat ID in there.

-#### 2Captcha
+#### Captchas

-Some sites (including ImmoScout24) implement Captcha to avoid being crawled by evil web scrapers.
-Since our crawler is not an evil one, the people at [2Captcha](https://2captcha.com) provide us a service that helps you solve them.
-Head to the `2Captcha` website, register and pay 3$ for 1000 solved captchas!
-Check the `config.yaml.dist` on how to configure `2Captcha` with Flathunter. **At this time, ImmoScout24 can not be crawled by Flathunter without using 2Captcha**.
+Some sites (including ImmoScout24) implement a Captcha to avoid being crawled by evil web scrapers.
+Since our crawler is not an evil one, the people at [2Captcha](https://2captcha.com) and [Imagetyperz](https://imagetyperz.com/) provide services that help you solve them.
+You can head over to one of those services and buy some credit for captcha solving.
+You will need to install the API key for your captcha-solving account in the `config.yaml`.
+Check out `config.yaml.dist` to see how to configure `2Captcha` or `Imagetyperz` with Flathunter. **At this time, ImmoScout24 can not be crawled by Flathunter without using 2Captcha/Imagetyperz.
+Buying captcha solutions does not guarantee that you will get past the ImmoScout24 bot detection (see [#296](https://github.com/flathunters/flathunter/issues/296), [#302](https://github.com/flathunters/flathunter/issues/302))**.

 #### Proxy